Improved Smoothed Analysis of Multiobjective Optimization: Zero-preserving Perturbations

 \section{Zero-preserving Perturbations}

-To prove Theorem~\ref{thm:MainZeroPreserving} we will first show that we can concentrate on a special class of instances.
+Our analysis of Theorem~\ref{thm:MainZeroPreserving} holds for instances with the following property: There exists a partition $(I_1, \ldots, I_d)$ of $[n]$ such that, for all $t \in [d]$ and for all $i \in [n]$, the coefficient~$V^t_i$ is not deterministically set to~$0$ if and only if $i \in I_t$.
+This means that exactly~$n$ of the $d \cdot n$ coefficients are perturbed and that the value $V^t x$ only depends on the entries~$x_i$ of~$x$ for which $i \in I_t$.
+All other objective functions do not depend on these entries.
+Furthermore, we require $|I_t| \geq (d+1)^3$ for all $t \in [d]$.

+With the next two lemmas we show that if Theorem~\ref{thm:MainZeroPreserving} holds for instances that have the form described above, then it also holds for all other instances with a slightly larger constant that is hidden in the $O$-notation.

-\begin{lemma} Without loss of generality in each objective function except for the adversarial one there are more than~$f(d)$ perturbed coefficients, i.e., coefficients that are not deterministically set to zero, where~$f$ is an arbitrary fixed function. \end{lemma}
+\begin{lemma} Without loss of generality in each objective function except for the adversarial one there are more than $(d+1)^3$ perturbed coefficients, i.e., coefficients that are not deterministically set to~$0$. \end{lemma}